OscarERochaM/R-Projects/Homeworks/README.md

 ## Contents

-- **Homework 1.R** — Homework 1 script
+- **Homework 1.R** — Homework 1 script, with the instructions in a word file.
-- **Homework 2.R** — Homework 2 script
+- **Homework 2.R** — Homework 2 script, with the instructions in a pdf file.
-- Additional supporting files and project configuration files.

 ## Notes